Mount Mary, South Australia

 Mount Mary (formerly Krichauff and Beatty) is a small town on the Thiele Highway between Eudunda and Morgan in South Australia.
 It was also served by the Morgan railway line from 1878 until 1969 and is named for the Mount Mary railway station on that line.

 Despite the town's name, the terrain is essentially flat, and is believed to have been a corruption of Mound Mary.
 The town was originally surveyed in 1883 and named Krichauff in 1884, after the Hundred of Krichauff which in turn was named for Friedrich Krichauff.
 The name was changed from a name of enemy origin in 1918 to Beatty (along with the name of the hundred) then again in 1940 to Mount Mary to match the name of the railway station.
 Beatty remains the name of the locality covering the northern half of the hundred of Beatty.

 Mount Mary School opened as the Krichauff School in 1886.
 It was renamed Mount Mary in 1896, and temporarily closed from 1909 to 1913.
 The school closed permanently in 1956.

 Mount Mary still has a hotel serving the community and travellers, but little other business remains other than farming.
 The town contains ten homes, the pub, and a working telephone box.

-The 2016 Australian census which was conducted in August 2016 reports that Mount Mary had a population of 28 people which it shared with the portion of the adjoining locality of Bower located in the Mid Murray Council.